gulnarasadykova-kaz/volatility-modeling-garch/README.md

 This project analyzes the volatility dynamics of the SPDR Gold Shares ETF (GLD) using GARCH-family models and evaluates Value-at-Risk (VaR) forecasts.

-The work was completed as a take-home assignment for a Financial Time Series course and focuses on empirical volatility modeling and risk forecasting.
+The work was completed as a take-home assignment for a Financial and Time Series Econometrics course, University of Bologna (2025), and focuses on empirical volatility modeling and risk forecasting.

 ## Project Overview